Ingolf Wiegert

 Ingolf Wiegert (born 3 November 1957) is a former East German handball player who competed in the 1980 Summer Olympics.

 He was a member of the East German handball team which won the gold medal.
 He played all six matches and scored ten goals.

+At club level he played for TuS Fortschritt Magdeburg and SC Magdeburg.
+With the latter he won the European Cup in 1978 and 1981.
+In 1983 he was named handballer of the year in the DDR.

+Private

+His son, Bennet Wiegert, is also a handball player.